petrockblog/ControlBlockService2/README.md

 ## Uninstalling the service and/or the binary

-You can uninstall the daemon with this command:
+You can uninstall the daemon from within the folder `build` with this command:
 ```bash
 sudo make uninstallservice
 ```

-You can uninstall the binary with this command:
+You can uninstall the binary from within the folder `build` with this command:
 ```bash
 sudo make uninstall
 ```